 The Future is Bright.
-Light Powers the Next Leap in Quantum Computing! - YaNoticias
+Light Powers the Next Leap in Quantum Computing! - YANoticias

 Reinventing Security in the Digital Age

-Light-driven quantum systems stand poised to revolutionize cybersecurity, utilizing quantum key distribution techniques that promise to thwart hacking attempts.
+Light-driven quantum systems stand poised to revolutionise cybersecurity, utilising quantum key distribution techniques that promise to thwart hacking attempts.
 By manipulating light at the quantum level, these systems could soon form the backbone of unbreakable, next-generation encryption methods.

 Advancing Artificial Intelligence with Quantum Light